cloud30/thunder/tutorial/README.md

 ```
 [try it!](https://raw.github.com/cloud30/thunder/master/tutorial/helloNav.html)

 A `UINavigationController` should have one or more `BUXNavigationSegue` children, the first of which will be the root of the stack and be displayed automatically.
 Any other segue can be presented invoking the present() or presentWithModel() actions.
-See [Event Reference]() and [Action Reference]() for more information about events and actions.

 ## Putting it all together
 Using the concepts covered so far, we can combine all these sample files together in a single app.